Psychology: Consolidation and funding

 After the Russian Revolution, the Bolsheviks promoted psychology as a way to engineer the "New Man" of socialism.
-Consequently, university psychology departments trained large numbers of students in psychology.
-At the completion of training, positions were made available for those students at schools, workplaces, cultural institutions, and in the military.
+Consequently, university psychology departments trained large numbers of students.
+Upon completion of training, positions were made available to those students in schools, workplaces, cultural institutions, and the military.
 The Russian state emphasized pedology and the study of child development.
 Lev Vygotsky became prominent in the field of child development.
 The Bolsheviks also promoted free love and embraced the doctrine of psychoanalysis as an antidote to sexual repression.
 Although pedology and intelligence testing fell out of favor in 1936, psychology maintained its privileged position as an instrument of the Soviet Union.
 Stalinist purges took a heavy toll and instilled a climate of fear in the profession, as elsewhere in Soviet society.
 Following World War II, Jewish psychologists past and present, including Lev Vygotsky, A.R.
 Luria, and Aron Zalkind, were denounced; Ivan Pavlov (posthumously) and Stalin himself were celebrated as heroes of Soviet psychology.
 Soviet academics experienced a degree of liberalization during the Khrushchev Thaw.
 The topics of cybernetics, linguistics, and genetics became acceptable again.
 The new field of engineering psychology emerged.
-The field involved the study of the mental aspects of complex jobs (such as pilot and cosmonaut).
-Interdisciplinary studies became popular and scholars such as Georgy Shchedrovitsky developed systems theory approaches to human behavior.
+The field involves studying the mental aspects of complex jobs, such as that of pilot or cosmonaut).
+Interdisciplinary studies became popular, and scholars such as Georgy Shchedrovitsky developed systems theory approaches to human behavior.